deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 ## Installing Deckhouse

 {% alert level="info" %}
-When installing the Enterprise Edition of Deckhouse from the official container registry `registry.deckhouse.io`, you must first authenticate using a license key:
+When you install Deckhouse Enterprise Edition from the official container registry `registry.deckhouse.io`, you must first log in with your license key:

 ```shell
 docker login -u license-token registry.deckhouse.io